Chunking the Critic: A Transformer-based Soft Actor-Critic with N-Step Returns: Experiments

 \subsection{Ablation Study}

-We conduct targeted ablations on \textsc{FancyGym} Box–Pushing (dense).
+We conduct targeted ablations on \textsc{FancyGym} Box–Pushing (dense) and \textsc{MuJoCo Walker2d}.
+These ablations are structured to disentangle the effect of the sequence-conditioned Transformer critic—our main algorithmic contribution—from supporting design choices.
 Within each ablation group, all settings are identical except for the component under test; across groups, minor differences (e.g., training budget or \texttt{step\_length}) arise from compute limits and are stated explicitly.